celery/celery/docs/getting-started/first-steps-with-celery.rst

 Choosing a Broker
 =================

-Celery requires a solution to send and receive messages, this is called the *message transport*.
-Usually this comes in the form of a separate service called a *message broker*.
+Celery requires a solution to send and receive messages, usually this comes in the form of a separate service called a *message broker*.

 There are several choices available, including: